How to Become a Private Investigator in the U.K

 As mentioned, the only legal requirement to become a private investigator in the U.K is to register with ICO.
 However, if this is all you do then you hold no real legitimacy, you won’t last long and you shouldn’t be here in the first place.
 Below is a list ‘To do’s’ if you really want to get set up and make something of being a legitimate private investigator.

 Get Trained - As with all trades/professions you need to get yourself adequately trained to do the job.
 There are many specialisms within the private investigations sector so you should consider the field (or fields) you want to work in.
 Certain investigations require multiple different services.
 So the more trained you are, the services you can offer.
 There are lots of training providers out there (some better than others) who offer some excellent training packages to get you heading in the right direction.
 As a minimum, we advise getting the SFJ Level 3 Award for Professional Investigators.
 It is a recognised qualification across the industry and it will give you a good understanding in many aspects of being a private investigator.
 It is also the expected qualification requirement should legislative licensing be introduced.
+Learning how to check facts and verify information is crucial, as private investigators must ensure accuracy and reliability in their findings.
+You will need to deal with a variety of tasks, such as conducting research, gathering evidence, and fulfilling operational duties, so efficient task management is important.
+Excellent attention to detail, patience, and observation skills are essential for following suspects, conducting in-depth witness interviews, and noticing small but important evidence.
+People skills are vital for conducting background checks on employees and gathering information from individuals related to a case.
+Self-defence training is recommended to ensure your safety during potentially dangerous assignments.
+IT skills are also important for tracking suspects' email activity or decoding complex information provided by clients.
+Private investigators often help clients with legal, financial, or personal matters by tracking down information or people that are difficult to find.
+You may choose to specialise in certain areas, which can allow you to charge higher rates.
+The average salary of a private investigator is £16.81 per hour, but this can vary based on experience, location, and specialisation.
+Self-employed private investigators can manage their time more freely than law enforcement professionals and can increase their income by starting their own investigation agency.
+A beginner private investigator can expect to earn around £19,000 per year, while an experienced private investigator can earn up to £85,000 per year.

-Get Registered - As a practicing private investigator in the U.K you must be a registered Data Controller with the Information Commissioners Office (ICO).
-This is a legal requirement which enables you to collect, store, and distribute people’s personal data.
+Get Registered - As a practicing private investigator in the U.K you must be a registered Data Controller with the Information Commissioners Office (ICO) This is a legal requirement which enables you to collect, store, and distribute people’s personal data.
 As a private investigator your job role based entirely around managing sensitive personal data so it is imperative the investigators registration is kept up to date.
 Failure to do so can result in a data breach leading to an infinite fine imposed by ICO.
 The process of becoming registered is simple.
-It requires some form filling explaining what you are doing with peoples data and an annual fee of £40.
+It requires some form filling explaining what you are doing with peoples data and an annual fee of around £40.

 Get Insured - Professional insurance is a must in any industry and the private investigations industry is no different.
 When training to be a private investigator you will hear on multiple occasions to always expect the unexpected.
 This is true in an operational, practical, legal, administrative and financial sense.
 Its something I heed everyday because you never know whats around the corner (literally in surveillance sense).
 Having adequate public liability and professional indemnity insurance as a private investigator is not only sensible, its just plain bonkers to not have it.
 Premiums for this profession are reasonable and we recommend Hiscox Business Insurance.
 We have been with them for years and they are widely used across the Industry.
 If you have spent a lot of money on professional equipment, we also advise getting that insured too as your standard policies wont cover this.